 Event Record (event)

-The normal use for this record type is to post an event and/or process a forward link.
-Device support for this record can provide a hardware interrupt handler routine for I/O Event-scanned records.
+The normal use for this record type is to post a soft-event and/or process a

 Parameter Fields